ParkerHar/Popular-Movie-Analysis/README.md

 <img width="1369" alt="Director Dash" src="https://github.com/user-attachments/assets/3f4b607f-eb25-408d-8040-12cc6d1c3011">

 Finally, I wanted to look at the people who play a major role in a films success, which are the directors.
-This dashboard indicates that there is a relationship between the director and the revenue generate.
+This dashboard indicates that there is a relationship between the director and the revenue generated.
 Films made by only the top 5 directors account for 5.6% of total global revenue while the top 10 directors are responsible for close to 10% of revenue.

 When looking at each director we can start to see that there are some, Steven Spielberg for example, who have just directed a ton of movies to reach high revenue numbers.
 However, there are others like the Russo brothers, who have hit incredible numbers in a relatively few number of movies.